RedHatGov/redhatgov.github.io/content/workshops/openshift_4_101/lab0-terminal.md

 > Click the "demo-{{< span userid "YOUR#" >}}" link on the top left to goto your project

-Don't worry, it's supposed to look empty right now because you currently don't have anything in your project (we'll fix that in the next lab).
+Don't worry, it's supposed to look empty right now because you currently don't have anything in your project.

 ## Let's deploy Butterfly (Browser-based SSH)